Blendify/blender-manual/trunk/blender_docs/manual/game_engine/settings/render.rst

 Storage
    Set the storage node used by the rasterizer.
 Exit Key
-   This button specifies which keypress will exit the game.
+   This button specifies which key-press will exit the game.

 .. _game-engine-settings-render-display: